Hakerh400/functional/readme.md

 The second line does a similar thing: creates a function which takes argument `a` and returns `not(not(a))` (converts it to boolean).

 Now, the interesting part: *while* loop.
 The *while* loop is just a function which takes two arguments: `cond` and `func`.
 While the result of calling `cond` returns a truthy value, call `func`.
 It is achieved by recursively calling `while` function.
-We will not describe here in details how and why it works.
+We wont explain here in details how and why it works.

 It is possible to spin in a *while* loop forever, without causing a stack overflow.
 That is done by replacing caller's stack frame with the stack frame of the callee's last *CallChain*.